bxlab/cmdb-quantbio/assignments/bootcamp/intro_to_numpy/assignment/index.md

 11. Find which gene-tissue pairs are marked as highly expressed and tissue specific using `numpy.where`.
 Remember that this will return a tuple (like a list) with two 1D arrays, the first for axis 0 (rows/genes) and the second for axis 1 (columns/tissues).
 Print out and save each gene-tissue pair.
 Remember that you have the gene names and tissue names saved and these can be indexed using the appropriate 1D array resulting from the `numpy.where` command.

 Do these genes make sense for the corresponding tissue?
-You can look up information about each gene at [GeneCards](https://www.genecards.org/).
+You can look up information about each gene at [GeneCards](https://www.genecards.org/) (you need to remove the period and number following it for gene IDs to look up the genes).